 It is difficult to deny the benefits of selling to business customers.
 Examine whether you and your team have a major personal advantage as a result of:

 Exceptions can be made if your firm primarily delivers value to large-scale enterprises for hundreds of thousands of dollars per year, addressing a pain problem that does not exist in SMB.
 Without any of these advantages, most startups should start with SMB.
 This is especially true without funding in place.

 Startups have a higher success rate starting off by selling to other SMBs first than they do in pursuing the enterprise customer right away.
 In the past, you would go upmarket as soon as possible.
 Today, the ultimate objective is to find product-market fit as quickly as possible, which requires rapid iteration and feedback.
 The quickest way to do this is working with SMBs and startups which can be closed and onboarded much quicker.

-Enter your email to receive your copy of the cold email guide for startups
+Enter your email to receive your copy of the outbound playbook for 2023

 Get access to our most effective blog content of all time

 Oops!
 Something went wrong while submitting the form.